sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/integrate/3rd-party-identity-providers.md

 SAML authentication is a way for a service provider, such as the Tyk Dashboard or Tyk Classic Developer Portal, to assert the Identity of a User via a third party.

 Tyk Identity Broker can act as the go-between for the Tyk Dashboard and Tyk Classic Developer Portal and a third party identity provider.
-Tyk Identity broker can also interpret and pass along information about the user who is logging in such as Name, Email and group or role metadata for enforcing role based access control in the Tyk Dashboard.
+Tyk Identity broker can also interpret and provide information about the user who is logging in such as Name, Email and group or role metadata for enforcing role based access control in the Tyk Dashboard.

 The provider config for SAML has the following values that can be configured in a Profile: